scala/docs.scala-lang/tutorials/tour/case-classes.md

 * Compared by structural equality instead of by reference
 * Succinct to instantiate and operate on

-This is achieved through auto-generated code by the Scala compiler.

 Here is an example for a Notification type hierarchy which consists of an abstract super class `Notification` and three concrete Notification types implemented with case classes `Email`, `SMS`, and `VoiceRecording`.

 ```tut